tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 [tag_based_sfm_calibrator-1] [INFO] [1713490703.054746855] [calibration_problem]:  l0 reprojection errors:  mean=0.18 min=0.05 max=0.35 observations=6
 ```

 Reprojection errors are usually around the pixel unit.
-If there are suspiciously high reprojection errors, the user can identify which pair of sensor/tag produced it in an attempt to identify the reason.
+If there are suspiciously high reprojection errors, the user can identify which pair of sensor/tag produced them in an attempt to identify the reason.

 ```text
 [tag_based_sfm_calibrator-1] [INFO] [1713490739.584850939] [tag_based_sfm_calibrator]: Finished optimization